usdot-jpo-ode/wzdx/data-tables/road_events.md

 This table is related to the [road_event_feed_info](/data-tables/road_event_feed_info.md) table by the foreign key feed_info_id.
 For every record in the road_event_feed_info table there must exist one or more road_event records.

+This table is related to the [lanes](/data-tables/lanes.md) table; For each record in the road_events table there may exists a one or more records in the lanes table.
+The road_event_id field acts as the foreign key in the lanes table.

 Field Name | Data Type | Description | Conformance | Notes
 --------- | --------- | ---------------- | ----------- | -----
 **road_event_id** | ID | A unique identifier issued by the data feed provider to identify the work zone project or activity | Required | Primary Key